mytours/mapwarper/README_API.md

 **Response**

-A successful response returns the user as JSON in the data element and the authentication token in a meta element
+A successful response returns the user as JSON in the data element and the authentication token in a meta element.
+Tokens are rotated on every successful sign in, so be sure to store the token returned in the `meta.auth_token` field.

 ```
 {